BRSL1/CleaningData/README.md

 ![tidy](/images/tidy_time.png)
 ## R language Code behind Tidying the data

+#### Overview
+* extracting test and train data having columns containing **mean* and **std** words
+* attaching appropriate Activity names to Activity Ids
+* adding Subject and Activity columns to Features columns
+* combining test and train data sets
+* creating a final Tidy data set with the average of each Feacture for each Subject and Activity

 ###### importing required packages and setting the default directory
 ~~~R
  library(plyr)